kedro-org/kedro/docs/source/visualisation/experiment_tracking.md

 kedro run
 ```

-After the run completes, under `data/09_tracking`, you will now see two folders, `companies_column.json` and `metrics.json`.
-On performing a pipeline run after setting up the tracking datasets, Kedro will generate a folder with the dataset name for each tracked dataset.
-Each folder of the tracked dataset will contain folders named by the timestamp of each pipeline run to store the saved metrics of the dataset, and each future pipeline run will generate a new timestamp folder with the JSON file of the saved metrics under the folder of its subsequent tracked dataset.
+After the run completes, under `data/09_tracking`, you can now see two folders, `companies_column.json` and `metrics.json`.
+On performing a pipeline run after setting up the tracking datasets, Kedro generates a folder with the dataset name for each tracked dataset.
+Each folder of the tracked dataset contains folders named by the timestamp of each pipeline run to store the saved metrics of the dataset, and each future pipeline run generates a new timestamp folder with the JSON file of the saved metrics under the folder of its subsequent tracked dataset.

-You will also see the `session_store.db` generated from your first pipeline run after enabling experiment tracking, which is used to store all the generated run metadata, alongside the tracking dataset, to be used for exposing experiment tracking to Kedro-Viz.
+You can also see the `session_store.db` generated from your first pipeline run after enabling experiment tracking, which is used to store all the generated run metadata, alongside the tracking dataset, to be used for exposing experiment tracking to Kedro-Viz.

 ![](../meta/images/experiment-tracking-folder.png)